SebNielsen/JSExcercisesPeriod2/readme.md

     var sinonChai = require('sinon-chai');
     chai.use(sinonChai);

-In the example below i use sinon to stub a http request.
+In the example below am i using sinon to stub a http request.

     describe('Info Language', function () {
         it('returns language info of the repo', function (done) {